microsoft/autogen/website/docs/FAQ.md

 ### Enable Python 3 docker image

-You might want to override the docker image used for code execution.
+You might want to override the default docker image used for code execution.
 To do that set `use_docker` key of `code_execution_config` property to the name of the image.
 E.g.:
 ```python
 user_proxy = autogen.UserProxyAgent(
     name="agent",